Rebranding Universities. A Marketing Study.

 Rebranding Universities.
 Private and State Schools.

-The private and public university systems are the most massive, nuanced part of this study.
+The private and public university systems are this study’s most massive, nuanced part.

-With each state supporting a public university (and, most times more than one).
-A shit load of private universities as well — each with a different brand and student agenda.
-Look at the market as a whole, there is a desperate need for smart and exact rebranding universities as a strategy.
+Each state supports a public university (and, most times, more than one)—a boatload of private universities, each with a different brand and student agenda.
+Looking at the market, there is a desperate need for the smart and exact rebranding of universities as a strategy.

 A University of Tennessee journalism student recently wrote that she was unhappy with Tennessee’s new brand theme line, “Big Orange, Big Ideas.”

-She was unhappy with the massive amount of money spent around a stupid brand theme.
-This student begged for the university to focus its brands around the student, not the university or its color.
-Too right.
+She was unhappy with the massive amount spent on a stupid brand theme.
+This student begged the university to focus its brands around the student, not the university or its color.

 Who is the student?